 l, agree to the following terms:

-Goals:

-1.
+Goals: 1.

 2.

 Consequences for not adhering to the goals above:

-How did/does my negative beha vior affect the classroom environment?
+How did/does my negative beh vior affect the classroom environment?

-thics and the core values of the profession as a guide, explain how the core values, and how you can personally change to reflect and on.
+Using the Social Work Code of your behavior does not fit with model the values of the profess Ethics and the core values of the profession as a guide, explain how ne core values, and how you can personally change to reflect and on.

 Signatures:

 Student: Date:

 Instructor: Date: